SCW-Aberystwyth/IBERS-HPC-tutorial/_episodes/03-moving-data.md

 # Exercises

 > ## Using the `df` command.
-> 1. Login to a login node
+> 1. Login to Bert
 > 2. Run the command `df -h`.
 > 3. How much space does /scratch have left?
 > 4. If you had to run a large job requiring 10TB of scratch space, would there be enough space for it?
 {: .challenge}

-> ## Using the `myquota` command.
-> 1. Login to a login node.
-> 2. Run the `myquota` command.
-> 3. How much space have you used and how much do you have left?
-> 4. If you had a job that resulted in 60GB of files would you have enough space to store them?
-{: .challenge}

 > ## Copying files.
-> 1. Login to a login node.
+> 1. Login to Bert
 > 2. Create a file called hello.txt by using the nano text editor (or the editor of your choice) and typing `nano hello.txt`.
 Enter some text into the file and press Ctrl+X to save it.
 > 3. Use either Filezilla or SCP/SFTP to copy the file to your computer.
 > 4. Create a file on your computer using a text editor.
-Copy that file to your Supercomputing Wales home directory using Filezilla or SCP/SFTP and examine its conents with `nano` on the login node.
+Copy that file to your Bert home directory using Filezilla or SCP/SFTP and examine its conents with `nano` on the login node.
 {: .challenge}